vitaliiU/manual/js.md

 ### Function_Expression

-function declaration in the context of some expression, for example assignment (created after code run -- so call function untill its create - not work!)
+Function declaration in the context of some expression, for example assignment (created after code run -- so call function untill its create - not work!)

 ```jsx
 const expr = function (x) {